-You must keep an online or written Work Search Record for each week you claim benefits and be prepared to give a copy of that record to the Department of Labor if we ask for it.
-The record must include dates, names, addresses (mail, e-mail, or web address) and telephone numbers of employers contacted, names and/or job titles of specific people contacted, contact methods used, position or job title applied for or a description of other work search efforts (attending job fairs or workshops, etc.).
+New York State regulations require you to keep an online or written Work Search Record for each week you claim benefits and be prepared to give a copy of that record to the Department of Labor if we ask for it.
+The record must include dates, names, addresses (mail, email, or web address) and telephone numbers of employers contacted, names and/or job titles of specific people contacted, contact methods used, position or job title applied for or a description of other work search efforts (attending job fairs or workshops, etc.).
 We will check the information on the form with the contacts listed.
-If you knowingly give us false statements about your work search activities it is considered fraud, and we can deny you Unemployment Insurance benefits.
+According to the regulations, if you knowingly give us false statements about your work search activities it is considered fraud, and we can deny you Unemployment Insurance benefits.

 If you choose to keep your record online, you must use our JobZone website.
 It provides one place where you can safely update and store all of your work search records in a secure electronic file: safe from fire, theft or accidental loss.
 To access your JobZone account, simply click on the JobZone work search record link provided when you claim weekly benefits online.
 If you have questions about establishing your account, please contact your local Career Center.